-The ETP is not intended for people who already have an MSc or who have already completed the Cardiac Science route through the STP, as they will already have covered the academic content.
-We would advise that they obtain a substantial post within a Cardiac department to provide the experience needed to undertake BSE Accreditation.
+The ETP is not intended for people who already have an MSc.
+It is also not suitable if you have already completed the Cardiac Science route through the STP, as you will have already covered the academic content.
+We would advise that you obtain a substantial post within a Cardiac department to provide the experience needed to undertake BSE Accreditation.

-Health Education England funds all trainees on the programme (both direct entry and in service) to allow them to be supernumary, meaning that they will be released from other duties for the entire time on the programme.
+Health Education England funds all trainees on the programme (both direct entry and in service) to allow them to be ‘supernumary’.
+This means that they will be released from other duties for the entire time on the programme.
 Trainees should be under supervision at all times.
 This can be indirect or distance supervision as they become more experienced.
 They should not be pulled out of their training to provide routine services or to do on-call sessions.

 Trainees should attend other services/diagnostics/clinics where it forms part of their training on the programme.
 In-service candidates can take part in sessions in related areas (eg Catheter Laboratory sessions) to maintain competencies and to provide a broader training remit and understanding of context, but trainees should not be expected to provide service provision where it detracts from their training.
 The 18 month timeline to successful BSE Accreditation is ambitious but achievable, provided trainees have sufficient practical experience, work place training and support.

 There are 3 universities who supply the academic portion of the Echocardiography Training Programme (ETP) and trainees are allocated a place based on the region in which they are employed.
 Click this link to find out which university covers your region.